WalkthroughVR/Handbook/Procedures/HiringProcess.md

 - When do we review the financial model w/ candidates & does that have an impact in the hiring process?
 - How do we, if at all, gauge their ability to work remotely?
 - Being more clear about exact compensation someone may receive when joining Walkthrough before applying.
+- There is no formal process for reference checks.
+We have done them in the past for specific candidates but may not happen every time.